TriumphLLC/Blend4Web/deploy/doc/en/_sources/animation.txt

    :align: center
    :width: 100%

-Animation starts to play right after the application startup and plays very similar to the :ref:`Play Timeline <nla_play_timeline>` node, only without an option to set up the start and end markers (instead, it always starts from the first frame of the timeline and ends with the last).
-You can also set up animation behavior, like in the :ref:`Play Animation <nla_select_play>` node.
+Animation starts to play right after the application startup and plays very similar to the :ref:`Play Timeline <logic_play_timeline>` node, only without an option to set up the start and end markers (instead, it always starts from the first frame of the timeline and ends with the last).
+You can also set up animation behavior, like in the :ref:`Play Animation <logic_select_play>` node.

 .. _nla: